Actindo-AG/Documentation/POS/Integration/06_CreateStore.md

 ### Configure the store details

-In this step, you can add additional information for your store and assign a store manager.
+In this step you can add additional information for your store and assign a store manager.

 #### Prerequisites